 Question: What winter weeds should I be concerned about?

-Answer: Be on the lookout for annual and perennial weeds are beginning to make their appearance.
+Answer: Be on the lookout for annual and perennial weeds beginning to make their appearance.
 Some of the most common winter weeds are common chickweed (Stellaria media), mouseear chickweed (Cerastium vulgatum), henbit (Lamium amplexicaule), Florida Betony (Stachys floridana), and annual bluegrass (Poa annua).

 Common chickweed, mouseear chickweed, and henbit are winter broadleaf weeds.
 Poa annua is a dense grass type weed.

 Common chickweed and mouseear chickweed are mat-forming winter annuals with branching stems.
 The leaves are opposite, smooth to the touch, and oval shaped.
-They also have clusters of white flowers at the ends of the stems and reproduces by seed.
+They also have clusters of white flowers at the ends of the stems and reproduce by seed.
 Mouseear chickweed is densely hairy on the leaves and stems and common chickweed is sparsely hairy.

 Henbit is a sparsely hairy winter annual with greenish to purplish four-sided stems, commonly referred to as the square stemmed weed.
 Leaves are rounded, coarsely toothed, hairy, and deeply veined.
 They are commonly mistaken for purple deadnettle due to the similar appearance.
 The difference between the two is that henbit doesn’t have petioles on the upper leaves.